 Reclaimed wide pine boards – brush-sanded

-Reclaimed wide pine boards – brush-sanded on their upper surface in our workshops to give a unique soft finish, which feels great underfoot.
+Reclaimed wide pine boards – brushed on their upper surface in our workshops to give a unique soft finish, which feels great underfoot.
 This is clearly visible on some of the photos.
 This is a consignment of “cheese boards” with intriguing provenance, because these old pine shelf boards were used by a cheese-maker for storing and maturing the cheeses in caves underground.

 The photos with the “honey” colour are boards that have been brush-sanded.
-Truly reclaimed boards from a French Comté cheese-maker in the Jura region of France, the timber is believed to be “Sapin des Vosges”, a slow-growth spruce.
+These truly reclaimed boards from a French Comté cheese-maker in the Jura region of France, the timber is believed to be “Sapin des Vosges”, a slow-growth spruce.
 We can supply them either straight-edge, or for an extra charge we can mill tongues and grooves.

 Metric dimensions approx :

 Lengths 2.3 metres x widths +/- 32cm x thickness 32 to 35mm.